jimakr/active_camera_selection/README.md

 # RoboSAPIENS Active Camera Selection

-This repository offers an implementation of an active perception tool designed for human pose estimation in a multi-camera environment, providing adaptability to various scenarios
+This repository offers an implementation of an active perception tool designed for human pose estimation in a multi-camera environment, providing adaptability to various scenarios.

 ## Installation Instructions: